lamini-ai/lamini-ai.github.io/docs/rest_api/completions.md

 - Success Status Code: 200
 - Body (JSON):
-  - Output will be formatted as specified by the `out_type` argument passed in above.
+  - Output will be formatted as specified by the `output_type` argument passed in above.
   ```json
     [
         {